Glascock County, Georgia: Politics

-Glascock County, a rural, sparsely-populated, majority-white county, is arguably the most Republican of Georgia's 159 counties, and one of the most Republican counties in the United States, with almost 90 percent of voters supporting Donald Trump in 2020.
+Glascock County, a rural, sparsely populated, majority-white county, is arguably the most Republican of Georgia's 159 counties, and one of the most Republican counties in the United States, with over 90 percent of voters supporting Donald Trump in 2024.
 In addition, Republican percentages have been in the 80s since 2004, and the last Democrat to win the county was Georgian Jimmy Carter in 1980.
+This is despite it being surrounded by Democratic counties.

+In the 1904 presidential election, Glascock County has the highest proportion, of any county in the nation, of citizens to vote for the Populist Party, with a total of 69.38%.